6 Ways to Cut Business Costs During Pandemics

 Some businesses can do this, others can’t.
 If you run a high street store with no way of selling online then this piece of advice might not be for you.
 However, many people are in a position to not have an office and to have their team work from home.
 In the modern age this has become even more commonplace.
 So, if you are in a position where you can think about getting rid of office space then we recommend at least giving it some thought.

 Do you have suppliers you could negotiate with?
-Think of this as an example; if you run a small coffee shop and your supplier sells you coffee at $5 a bag, and you are initially buying 50 bags a month, but eventually your orders go up to 200 bags a month, do you think you should be paying the same?
-In this position you might have more power to go back to the supplier and ask for a discount, with the possible threat of moving suppliers.
-These kinds of monthly expenses are often considered as set in stone, but they don’t have to be.
+Think of this as an example; if you run a small coffee shop and your supplier sells you coffee at $5 a bag, and you are initially buying 50 bags a month, but eventually, your orders go up to 200 bags a month, do you think you should be paying the same?
+In this position, you might have more power to go back to the supplier and ask for a discount, with the possible threat of moving suppliers.
+These kinds of monthly expenses are often considered set in stone, but they don’t have to be.

 A long look at the things that are costing your business money might be in order, and can lead you to an obvious conclusion for the best ways to cut costs.
 It is easy enough to find yourself forgetting about all the things that your business pays for monthly.

 Think about company vehicles, for instance.
-These are a real luxury and in some cases they are simply not required.
+These are a real luxury and in some cases, they are simply not required.
 It is far better to get rid of the fleet if you can.
 They cost money upfront, but running costs can be huge, plus they are a depreciating asset meaning that they only lose money rather than gain value.
 If you’ve decided it’s time to get rid of the fleet, selling a used car can also provide a little cash injection for your business, too.

 Other expenses include travel costs and marketing.
 If you are running a marketing budget in your business then you should take the time to check that you are doing so in an efficient way.
 There are a number of businesses throwing huge sums of cash into marketing schemes which simply don’t work or provide any benefit.
 Analyze very carefully and make sure that every dollar spent on promoting your service brings some form of return.
-Otherwise, what is the point in doing so?
+Otherwise, what is the point of doing so?

 This is a matter of some contention, but ultimately the cost to your business is the main thing to think about.
 It is great to support local employment, but if there is a job or task you can outsource to somewhere further away then it makes a lot of sense to do so.

-Business process outsourcing is a huge industry, mainly due to the fact that it has this power to save a huge amount of money in the long haul for the majority of businesses.
+Business process outsourcing is a huge industry, mainly due to the fact that it has the power to save a huge amount of money in the long haul for the majority of businesses.
 Admin staff may not even need to be in the same state or same country.
 With remote working, there is also the option to outsource virtually.

 In some drastic cases, a whole division or department of your business might be ditched in favor of outsourcing.
 For instance, if you have a marketing team and decide that you can save money by outsourcing the marketing services then this might be a decision you take for your business.